-- 11.20 On rare occasions, it may become apparent that Anglia Ruskin credit has been awarded to, and/or an Anglia Ruskin award has been conferred on, a student who was admitted to Anglia Ruskin University on the basis of forged documents or who has gained unfair advantage in some other way.
-Alternatively, some other form of deception has occurred. - 11.21 In the event that such evidence comes to light, the matter is referred to the Secretary & Clerk who considers the evidence and is responsible for determining whether a case exists against the holder of the credit and/or award.
+- 11.21 In the event that such evidence comes to light, the matter is referred to the Secretary & Clerk who considers the evidence and is responsible for determining whether a case exists against the holder of the credit and/or award.
 Where the Secretary & Clerk considers there to be insufficient evidence, the matter is dropped and no further action is taken. - 11.22 If the Secretary & Clerk considers that a case does exist, he/she discusses the matter with the Vice-Chancellor who together determine the most appropriate action to take.
 In reaching this decision, the Vice-Chancellor and Secretary & Clerk consider the need to maintain the integrity and reputation of Anglia Ruskin's awards and academic standards.
 Such action can include the retraction of any or all credit and/or awards already awarded or conferred by Anglia Ruskin and formal notification of such action to relevant PSRBs.
 The Academic Registrar maintains a record of such decisions and these are reported to the next scheduled meeting of the Senate.